Aaraongg2012/TrollStorenewctv/README.md

 | 15.6 beta 1 - 5 | [SSH Ramdisk](./install_sshrd.md) | [TrollHelperOTA (arm64e)](./install_trollhelperota_arm64e.md) |
 | 15.6 (RC1/2) and above | possible Support (NEW CT Bug) | possible Support (NEW CT Bug) |

 When the new core trust POC comes out I will add it to trollstore here hopefully it will come out soon.
+Most likely it will not be stable THIS WILL BE A TEST BUILD!!!

 ## Updating TrollStore